-COMPETENCES LEARNING ACTIVITIES SAMPLE ASSESSMENT ACTIVITY decorations Identifies tiedye, printing, batik fabric printing techniques: processes, and technologies, and uses them to produce artworks Applies safety and health practices associated with the use of materials, tools and technologies in making art decoration in the local area and elsewhere in Uganda (e.g. tie-dye, printing, batik).
+CC OMPETENCES LEARNING ACTIVITIES SAMPLE ASSESSMENT ACTIVITY • decorations Identifies tie- dye, printing, batik fabric printing techniques: processes, and decoration in the local and elsewhere in Ugan (e.g. tie-dye, printing, batik).
 Sample activities: i.
-Learners individually design motifs based on symbols and patterns of their cultural and natural environment, exploring elements and principles of design, in preparation for printing, dyingX batik etc. ii.
-Individually, learners create a piece of decorated fabric based on their design, which may use more than one of the methods researched.
-In adding to their initial research and ASSESSMENT illakilig alt fabric designs, learners write up the process of producing their print, using appropriate technical language/terminology. iii.
-Learners discuss, and demonstrate the purpose of health and safety measures while handling tools, key elements and understanding of processes. • Observe if the learners are working safely and using appropriate precautions.
+Learners individually d motifs based on symbolic in the control of t area observe learners' use of planning and design as a preparation to execute artistic work. esign ols end • technologies, and uses them to produce artworks Applies safety and health practices associated with the use of and patterns of their cultural and natural environment, exploring elements and principle design, in preparation printing, dyingX bati Individually, learners capiece of decorated fabased on their design, choices and processes of design- making reate to assess their materials, tools and technologies in making art which may use more the one of the methods researched.
+In adding the their initial research and fabric designs, learners write up the process of producing their print, use appropriate technical language/terminology.
+Learners discuss, and demonstrate the purposhealth and safety meas while handling tools, product produced to objectively assess the use of key elements and understanding of processes.
+Observe if the learners are working safely and using